-When to plant tulips:
+When to plant tulip bulbs:

 Where to plant tulips:

-Plant in a location that will receive full sun, with good drainage.
+Plant new bulbs in a location that will receive full sun, with good drainage.
 If planted in the shade, they’ll be weak and spindly with small flowers.
 If planting taller varieties, make sure they are in an area protected from strong wind.

 How to plant tulips:

 Bury the bulbs 6 to 8 inches deep, pointed end up, spaced 4 to 6 inches apart.
 To ensure that bulbs planted together will bloom at the same time, make sure they are planted at exactly the same depth.

 Because they are primed and ready when planted and then whisked away when they are done, soil isn’t a major issue.
 But given their druthers, tulips prefer a sandy loam soil and excellent drainage, and detest being sunk in soggy beds.

 Water when planted, but don’t water again until foliage appears.
 Bulbs don’t like wet feet.

 Fertilize them in the fall when they are planted and establishing their roots and again when growth appears.
 Don’t fertilize after flowers have bloomed.